UnderwaterOwlbear/underwaterowlbear.github.io/pages/cairn.md

 ## Spell Descriptions

 1. **Animate Dead**: Animate a number of undead equal to spell level.
 Roll d6 when spell ends: (1-3) undead become hostile, (4-5) undead collapse into dust, (6) undead serve the caster permanently.
 2. **Augury**: Perform a divination to determine whether a given course of action will result in "weal" or "woe".
 The caster may ask one question per level.
 DM rolls a d6 secretly: on a 4+, the answer is truthful.
-Sacrifice 1d6 **STR** in blood to guarantee a truthful answer.
+Sacrifice 1d6 **FORT** in blood to guarantee a truthful answer.
 3. **Charm**: Hostile creatures become neutral, neutral become friendly, and friendly creatures become infatuated.
 Affects a number of creatures equal to spell level.
 4. **Circle of Protection**: Draw a circle on the ground with chalk, salt, or blood.
 Undead, fey, demons, or other unnatural creatures cannot cross the boundary.
 Protects one creature per spell level.
 5. **Control Weather**: Control the weather, causing clear skies, storms, winds, etc as desired.
 Effects last for 1 day per spell level.